No-Bake Chocolate Chip Cookie Pie {made with Chips Ahoy!}

 Dunking cookies in milk to make No-Bake Chocolate Chip Cookie Pie image

-... and lay them in a single layer in a prepared graham cracker crust. {Easy so far, right?
-Well, believe me, it stays this easy.}
+As you dunk, lay each cookie in a prepared graham cracker crust, creating a single layer of cookies. -- Easy so far, right?
+Well, believe me, it stays this easy.

 How to Make No-Bake Chocolate Chip Cookie Pie image

-Keep going with the cookie-milk thing until the bottom of the pie is covered.
+Keep going with the cookie-milk dunking until the bottom of the pie crust is covered.

-How to Make No-Bake Chocolate Chip Cookie Pie photo
+How to Make No-Bake Chocolate Chip Cookie Pie with Chips Ahoy!
+Image

 No-Bake Chocolate Chip Cookie Pie with Cool Whip and Chips Ahoy! cookies image